AljoschaMeyer/pavo-bootstrap/reference.md

 Note that this is different from a program terminating through an uncaught throw and you should almost always throw instead of deliberately calling `diverge` (just as there are very few situations where you'd deliberately go into an effect-free infinite loop).

 ## Appendix: Precise Definition of `(write v)`

+TODO rewrite this, explain with recursion rather than induction...

 This section defines the return value of `(write v)` for any expression `v`, defined through structural induction (examples/tests are below).